-The Identity Provider provides Single Sign-On services and extends reach into other organizations and new services through authentication of users and securely providing appropriate data to requesting services.
-In addition to a simple yes/no response to an authentication request, the Identity Provider can provide a rich set of user-related data to the Service Provider.
-This data can help the service provide a more personalized user experience, save the user from having to manually enter data the service requires, and refresh the data each time the user logs onto the service.
+The Identity Provider provides Web Single Sign-On capabilities, authenticating users and supplying data to services, extending their reach beyond a single organization.
+In addition to a simple yes/no response to an authentication request, the Identity Provider can provide a rich set of user-related data to services.
+This data can help the service provide a more personalized user experience, save the user from having to manually enter data the service requires, and refresh the data each time the user logs into the service.

 - Accept a SAML authentication request from the Service Provider a user wants to access;

-- Authenticate the user against your organization's existing authentication service;
+- Authenticate the user against your organization’s existing authentication store(s);

 - Apply policy to control what data is released to which Service Provider;

 - Securely transmit the collected information to the Service Provider.